 Many of our instructors offer lessons throughout the year.
 Young Tradition Vermont maintains a directory of teachers of traditional music.
 You can use the information listed there to get in touch with a new instructor.

-There are many contradances throughout the state, and anyone is welcome to join in!
-Mad Robin Callers and Queen City Contras in the Burlington area are frequented by some of the same organizers and instructors we see at Trad Camp.
+There are contradances throughout the state, and anyone is welcome to join in.
+Mad Robin Callers and Queen City Contras in the Burlington area are frequented by some of the same organizers and instructors seen at Trad Camp.
 You can use this link to find a dance near you.

-In 2019 we will be joined by some amazing instructors, some returning and some new, some local, and some from further afield, some for the entire week, and some for parts of one or more days.
+We are joined by amazing instructors, some returning and some new, some local, and some from further afield, some for the entire week, and some for parts of one or more days.